nicolevanderhoeven/spice-runner/README.md

 - Dune: Part Two Makes One Key Change From the Book.
 The Result Is Brilliant.: https://slate.com/culture/2024/03/dune-part-2-zendaya-chani-timothee-chalamet-paul-book-versus-movie.html
 - Fremen Sietch Water Cache: https://www.pinterest.com/pin/fremen-sietch-water-cache-by-mattw--692498880203474723/
 - Dune: what the climate of Arrakis can tell us about the hunt for habitable exoplanets: https://theconversation.com/dune-what-the-climate-of-arrakis-can-tell-us-about-the-hunt-for-habitable-exoplanets-225145
+- What Is A Mentat In Dune?: https://www.thegamer.com/dune-what-is-a-mentat/

 ---